electron/electron/docs/api/process.md

 ### `process.platform`

-Returns the name of the platform the app is running on. `darwin` for MacOS, `linux` for Linux and `win32` for Windows.
+Returns the name of the platform the app is running on. `darwin` for macOS, `linux` for Linux and `win32` for Windows.

 ### `process.argv`